advanced-security/secret-scanning-review-action/README.md

         * (`disable-pr-comment: true`) Read-Only - [Pull requests](https://docs.github.com/en/rest/authentication/permissions-required-for-fine-grained-personal-access-tokens?apiVersion=2022-11-28#repository-permissions-for-pull-requests).
 Not required for public repositories.

 NOTE:
-   * Unfortunately we cannot currently utilize the built in Actions [GITHUB_TOKEN](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token) due to ommitted permissions on the `secret-scanning` api.
+   * Unfortunately we cannot currently utilize the built in Actions [GITHUB_TOKEN](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token) due to ommitted permissions on the `secret-scanning` API.
 Therefore you must generate a token (PAT or GitHub App) with these permissions, add the token as a secret in your repository, and assign the secret to the workflow parameter.
 See Also: [Granting additional permissions](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#granting-additional-permissions)
    * It is worth noting this token will have `sensitive` data access to return a list of plain text secrets that have been detected in your organization/repository.
 At this point, a detected secret also implies anyone with read repository access would provide the same level of access to the leaked secret and therefore should be considered compromised.

 ### `fail-on-alert`
 **OPTIONAL** If provided, will fail the action workflow via non-zero exit code if a matching secret scanning alert is found.
-Default `"false"`.
+Default `'false'`.

 ### `fail-on-alert-exclude-closed`
 **OPTIONAL** If provided, will handle failure exit code / annotations as warnings if the alert is found and the alert is marked as closed (state: 'resolved').
-Default `"false"`.
+Default `'false'`.

 ### `disable-pr-comment`
 **OPTIONAL** If provided, will not put a comment on the Pull Request with a summary of detected secrets.
-Default `"false"`.
+Default `'false'`.

 ### `runtime`
 **OPTIONAL** If provided, will desingate the runtime that's used to run the action.
-Options are 'powershell' or 'python'.
-Default `"powershell"`.
+Options are `'powershell'` or `'python'`.
+Default `'powershell'`.

+### `python-http-proxy-url`
+**OPTIONAL** If provided, will set the http proxy for the python runtime.
+Default `""`.
+Example: `"http://proxy.example.com:1234"`

+### `python-https-proxy-url`
+**OPTIONAL** If provided, will set the https proxy for the python runtime.
+Default `""`.
+Example: `"http://proxy.example.com:5678"`

+### `python-verify-ssl`
+**OPTIONAL** If provided, will set the ssl verification option for the python runtime.
+Default `'true'`.

 ## Outputs
 N/A